Form 2555: The maximum foreign earned income

 return to claim the exclusion.

 FBAR E-Filing now Mandatory.
 Since July 1, 2013, FBAR filers must set up an account with the Treasury Department's BSA website after which they can download the customized FBAR Form 114 to prepare, upload and e-file.
 According to the Treasury Department, paper FBARs no longer are accepted.
+For joint filers, the non-signing spouse will need to complete and sign a Form 114a authorization before the signing spouse e-files the joint FBAR.

 Currency Exchange Rates: